kevinlongboy/Market/README.md

 And for everything else on your list:

-Market & Mark It Square.
+Market & Mark It Squared.

 <br>
 <br>